ocftw/OpenGovReport14-16/src/jade/md/en/ch-1.md

 The Taiwanese government lacks high-level planning when it comes to open government.
 The result of open data policy highly relies on the political will of political appointees.
 Once the appointee is no longer in the position to support the policy, its implementation often loses steam.
 There is neither effort put into organizing and summarizing opinions nor mechanism for adjusting next stage policy.
 In terms of policy adjustment, the government fully depends on the feedback from the society and has therefore wasted much energy in meetings with various actors while little progress has been made on the overall policy.

-In sum, perhaps the government’s real issue is that it does not have a clear blueprint of open government.
+In conslusion, perhaps the government’s real issue is that it does not have a clear blueprint of open government.
 That is why the government has made many political valuable promises yet lacks concrete strategic planning for the framework, political culture, and legislation.

 ## 1-3.
 International Comparisons